Organisation: Kounkuey Design Initiative (KDI)

-- A short statement (no more than two pages) which highlights three strategic areas where your skills and experience can help both KDI’s Kenya-based and global operations grow in the next 3 years (with reference to KDI's Mission and Service Areas, available on the website)
+- A short statement (no more than two pages) which highlights three strategic areas where your skills and experience can help both KDI’s Kenya-based and global operations grow in the next 3 years.

 - Samples of previous work (e.g. excerpts of writing, project reports or portfolio) in PDF format